stakater/mto-docs/content/learn/capsule-alternatives.md

 **vCluster Platform (Loft)** is the commercial platform around virtual clusters: self-service provisioning, templates, sleep mode.
 Closer to a platform comparison, still built on a different primitive.

-**Kamaji** and **HyperShift** run tenant control planes as workloads on a management cluster, giving each tenant a real cluster.
-Again: isolation, not governance — and Kamaji comes from Clastix, the same organization as Capsule, precisely because the two address different layers.
+**Kamaji** and **Hypershift** run tenant control planes as workloads on a management cluster, giving each tenant a real cluster.
+Again: isolation, not governance — and Kamaji comes from the same maintainers as Capsule, precisely because the two address different layers.

 If you evaluate one of these against Capsule feature by feature you will conclude they are incomparable, which is correct.
 See [Deployment Models](../overview/deployment-models.md).